KSuljic/EEG_Studie_Demo/README.md

   <img src="/Methods/butterfly.jpg" alt="butterfly" width="500" height="500">

 This is visible in electroencephalograms or also known as EEGs.

 Even more: a) your brain processes touch differently, if your hands are near or far away from each other and also b) if they are moving during the touch or not.

 All visible in the EEG (pretty cool, right?).

+We asked:
-We asked: is this also true for passively moved hands?
-Bonus: is this also true for continuously attended hands?
+- Is this also true for passively moved hands?
+- Bonus: is this also true for continuously attended hands?

 This was not done before, because EEG + movements is a very difficult thing to do.
 Normally, participants have to remain very still.
 We solved it via computational modelling.

 **TLDR**; yes.
 We see differences between actively and passively moved hands in the EEG.
 Also, suprisingly, continously attended hands also show distance effects.